fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 My first tests helped me realize that you can't give Copilot big chunks of code to explain.
 You've got to keep it small.

-Here's what Copilot came up with compared to my explanation:
+Here's what Copilot came up with compared to my preceeding explanation:

 > /* Here is the explanation for the code above:
 >